 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of WordPress content management systems on an Ubuntu 16.04 Xenial Xerus server.
+I will show you through the step-by-step installation of WordPress content management systems on an Ubuntu 16.04 (Xenial Xerus).

 - A server running one of the following operating systems: Ubuntu 16.04 (Xenial Xerus).

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).